rse/studio-ai/README.md

 -------

-The **Studio AI** application was inspired by a prototype application from [msg systems ag](https://www.msg.group), which employees of its XAI and GB P divisions initially crafted for controlling an AI avatar on the panel discussion at the conference [Nordl@nder Digital](https://www.nordlaender-digital.de/) in September 2025.
+The **Studio AI** application was inspired by a prototype application from [msg systems ag](https://www.msg.group), which employees of its public sector division and AI cross-division initially crafted for controlling an AI avatar on the panel discussion at the conference [Nordl@nder Digital](https://www.nordlaender-digital.de/) in September 2025.
 This prototype application was based on an earlier version of the [HeyGen Interactive Avatar Demo](https://github.com/HeyGen-Official/InteractiveAvatarNextJSDemo)